anajuliabit/anajuliabit/README.md

 # Hi! 👋 I'm Ana.

-Over the course of my four-year journey, I have had the privilege of working alongside some exceptional minds, an experience that has contributed significantly to my professional and personal growth.
-In 2021, I shifted my career focus from backend engineering to smart contract engineering.
-My conviction that decentralized systems are the future has been the driving force behind my decision to make this transition.
+As a self-taught person, I have developed a deep interest in immersing myself in various subjects through perusing literature, examining documentation, and engaging in side projects.
+Throughout my four-year journey, I have had the privilege of collaborating with exceptional experts, which has significantly contributed to my personal and professional growth.
+In 2021, I shifted my career focus from backend engineering to smart contract engineering due to my belief that decentralized systems are the future.

 ## 🚀 A Bit About Me
 - **Current Role**: Blockchain Engineer at [Boson Protocol](https://www.bosonprotocol.io/)